 Chronic venous insufficiency:

 If cellulitis affects the legs, it can cause damage to the veins that carry blood back to the heart, leading to chronic venous insufficiency.
-This can cause swelling, pain, and skin changes in the affected area and may lead to venous ulcers.
+Additionally, this can cause swelling, pain, and skin changes in the affected area and may lead to venous ulcers.

 It’s essential to seek medical attention if you suspect you have cellulitis to prevent complications and promote healing.

-Consult one of our doctors online if you have redness, swelling, warmth, or fever to manage cellulitis immediately.
+Consult one of our doctors online to manage cellulitis immediately if you have redness, swelling, warmth, or fever.

 Factors Affecting Prognosis